patagonaa/music-sync-converter/README.md

             {
                 "Extension": ".wma",
                 "Codec": "wmav2"
-            },
-            {
-                "Extension": ".m4a",
-                "Codec": "aac", // codec name as reported by ffprobe "Profile": "LC" // codec profile as reported by ffprobe }
+            }
         ],
         "FallbackFormat": {
             "Extension": ".m4a",
-            "EncoderCodec": "aac", // as required for ffmpeg (-c:a aac) "EncoderProfile": "aac_low", // as required for ffmpeg (-profile:a aac_low), may be omitted "Bitrate": 192 // kbit/s
+            "EncoderCodec": "aac", // as required by ffmpeg (-c:a aac) "EncoderProfile": "aac_low", // as required by ffmpeg (-profile:a aac_low), may be omitted "Bitrate": 192 // kbit/s
         }
     },